- EMS Agency & Clinical

 PA EMS CONTINUING EDUCATION PROGRAM

-Continuing education credits in Pennsylvania are categorized as either medical/trauma or other.
+Continuing education credits in Pennsylvania are categorized as clinical patient care/core and other.

 Credit hours will be granted for portions of a course that relate to the prehospital practitioner’s scope of practice.

 Continuing Education can be completed in a classroom setting, at our EMS Update conference held annually at Seven Springs or online on the Learning Management System.
 Con-Ed requirements must be done BEFORE your expiration date.

 No Pennsylvania prehospital practitioner will be awarded CE credit for CPR because the EMS Systems Act specifically requires it.

 A practitioner will be granted CE credit for a specific course only once in a certification cycle even if the practitioner has taken the course each year of the cycle.